bokajgd/CDS-Language-Analytics/W10-Supervised-Learning/README.md

 It would be interesting to extract the most impactful tokens from the input layer to the logistic regression classifier to examine which words are important for predicting readmission.
 Is it medicine dosages or perhaps symptoms that are the most significant indicators of readmission?

 ## Download and Execute
-Unfortuenately, the MIMIC-III is restricted and access to the data requires authorisation.
+Unfortunately, the MIMIC-III is restricted and access to the data requires authorisation.
 Therefore, I am unable to share the data publicly in the folder and the code is, thus, not runnable on your machine.
 Please read through the code using the commenting as assistance for understanding the steps taken to complete the preprocessing and the supervised logistic regression classification model.

 ## Sources
 - Jensen, P. B., Jensen, L. J., & Brunak, S. (2012).
 Mining electronic health records: Towards better research